top of page

 Individual Level:

-• Missing the "messy, complex, beautiful, strange middle"
+• This perspective blinds us to the "messy, complex, beautiful, strange middle."

 Societal Level:

-• How personal shame creates systems that dehumanize others
+• Personal shame creates systems that dehumanize others.

 The Actor's Wisdom